MD-Anderson-Bioinformatics/GenePattern_NGCHM_BasicBuilder/docs/index.md

 row order method | Hierarchical(default), Original, Random row distance measure | manhattan, euclidean(default), maximum, minkowski (Optional, required if row order method is Hierarchical) row agglomeration method | average, complete, single, ward.D(default), mcquitty (Optional, required if row order method is Hierarchical) gtr file | Gene tree file, records the order in which rows were joined.<br>If gtr file is provided, then cdt file is required.
-(Optional, if you have gtr and cdt file generated from Hierarchical cluster module or other tools, you could upload files and convert into ngchm.) column order method | Hierarchical(default), Original, Random column distance measure | manhattan, euclidean(default), maximum, minkowski (Optional, required if column order method is Hierarchical) column agglomeration method | average, complete, single, ward.D(default), mcquitty (Optional, required if column order method is Hierarchical) atr file | Array tree file, records the order in which columns were joined.<br>If atr file is provided, then cdt file is required.
-(Optional, if you have atr and cdt file generated from Hierarchical cluster module or other tools, you could upload files and convert into ngchm.) row covariate name | Name of the row covariate.(Optional) row covariate input | tsv file with row label and covariate value on each line.(Optional) row covariate type | discrete, continuous (Optional)
+(Optional, if you have gtr and cdt file generated from [Hierarchical cluster module](https://www.genepattern.org/modules/docs/HierarchicalClustering/8) or other tools, you could upload files and convert them into ngchm.) column order method | Hierarchical(default), Original, Random column distance measure | manhattan, euclidean(default), maximum, minkowski (Optional, required if column order method is Hierarchical) column agglomeration method | average, complete, single, ward.D(default), mcquitty (Optional, required if column order method is Hierarchical) atr file | Array tree file, records the order in which columns were joined.<br>If atr file is provided, then cdt file is required.
+(Optional, if you have atr and cdt file generated from [Hierarchical cluster module](https://www.genepattern.org/modules/docs/HierarchicalClustering/8) or other tools, you could upload files and convert them into ngchm.) row covariate name | Name of the row covariate.(Optional) row covariate input | tsv file with row label and covariate value on each line.(Optional) row covariate type | discrete, continuous (Optional)